Infineon/mtb-example-psoc4-clock-buffer-with-smart-io/README.md

 4. When the interrupt is triggered, the device wakes up and drives the STATUS_PIN high for 1 second
 5. STATUS_PIN is driven LOW; device re-enters deep sleep

 > **Note:** This code example is designed for the specified ports on the stated devices.
-The design is portable to other PSoC&trade; 4 devices with smart I/O, but it may require LUT reconfiguration due to the close relationship between the device port and the peripheral.
+The design is portable to other PSOC&trade; 4 devices with smart I/O, but it may require LUT reconfiguration due to the close relationship between the device port and the peripheral.

 ### Resources and settings